DevOps Blog

 Traditional DevOps pipeline

-- Provision the test environment with all the configurations and dependencies and deploy the application.
+• Provision the test environment with all configurations and dependencies and deploy the application

-- Carry out testing.
-(This can be both automated and manual testing depending on the requirement)
+• Carry out testing (both automated and manual depending on the requirement)

-Most of the above tasks can be automated, including provisioning infrastructure with IaC tools such as Terraform, CloudFormation, etc., and deployment can be simplified using platforms such as AWS Elastic Beanstalk and Azure App Service, etc. However, all these automated tasks still require careful configuration and management, and using provider-specific tools will lead to vendor lock-in.
+Most of these tasks can be automated using IaC tools such as Terraform and CloudFormation, and deployment can be simplified with platforms like AWS Elastic Beanstalk and Azure App Service.
+However, these automated tasks still require careful configuration and management, and using provider-specific tools creates vendor lock-in risk.

 Containerized delivery pipeline

-- Develop and integrate the changes using a version control system.
+• Develop and integrate changes using a version control system

-- Build the container.
-(At this stage, the code repository contains the application code and all the necessary configuration files and dependencies that are used to build the container.)
+• Build the container (the code repository contains the application code plus all configuration files and dependencies needed to build the container)

 Modern application architectures such as microservices-based architectures are well suited for containerization as they decouple application functionality to different services.
 Containerization allows users to manage these services as separate individual entities without relying on any external configurations.

-However, using a managed container orchestration platform like Amazon Elastic Kubernetes Service (EKS) or Azure Kubernetes Service (AKS) eliminates any need for managing infrastructure for the container orchestration platform.
-These platforms further simplify the delivery pipeline and allow Kubernetes users to use them without being vendor-locked as they are based on Kubernetes.
+However, using a managed container orchestration platform like Amazon Elastic Kubernetes Service (EKS) or Azure Kubernetes Service (AKS) eliminates the need to manage the orchestration infrastructure directly.
+These managed platforms allow Kubernetes users to benefit from cloud scale without vendor lock-in, since both are based on the open Kubernetes standard.

 (Determine when to use ECS vs AKS vs EKS.)